-Drawing upon themes first explored in Consumptionomics: Asia's Role in Reshaping Capitalism and Saving the Planet, Chandran's next book will dive deeper into what the non-Western world will need to do to resolve the coming sustainability challenge.
+Drawing upon themes first explored in Consumptionomics: Asia's Role in Reshaping Capitalism and Saving the Planet, Chandran's latest book dives deeper into what the non-Western world will need to do to resolve the coming sustainability challenge.

 When it comes to sustainability, the developing world (unlike mature economies) faces a dilemma.
 Both advanced and developing economies need to become much more sustainable given the challenges of the 21st Century (e.g. peak population, climate change, increasingly scarce resources, and so on).
 However, the developing world has yet to achieve a basic standard of living for all its people.
 The development models available to them (based off a Western experience) all rely on the overuse of resources and over-consumption, but these options will no longer be appropriate in a more resource constrained world.
 When it comes to sustainable development, developing countries need to achieve both sustainability and development.
 But under current models, developing countries can only achieve either sustainability or development.

 It is strong state governance, with its legitimacy, accountability and authority, that is the foundation upon which strong global and local governance is built, and it is the only viable pathway to sustainability for the developing world.
 What is necessary is a “sustaining state”: one which preserves public and common goods to ensure that all citizens receive the basic “rights of life” through the equal and fair access of resources.

 A strong state is the best vehicle for governance if the developing world is to achieve a universal basic standard of living without dooming the planet.
 This strong state will have an active and consistent government presence in the economy to resolve the system-wide market failure that encourages overconsumption, and will directly act to provide basic needs to a wide population.

 Chandran Nair has been discussing his views on the role of the state in sustainability at summits and in mainstream publications for several years.